Robert Forde: Death

 Forde's role in the expedition led to his promotion to Chief Petty Officer on board HMS Vivid, and he served on her and several other British ships during World War 1.
 After demobilisation he retired to Cobh, which was still then known as Queenstown and was a major naval port for the British in Ireland.
 Forde attended the film premiere of Scott of the Antarctic in Cork in June 1949, along with Ellen Crean, the widow of his former Terra Nova colleague, Tom Crean.
 He died in Cobh in March 1959.

 He is remembered by the naming of Mount Forde, a monumental peak of over 1,200 metres at the head of Hunt Glacier in Victoria Land Antarctica (76°53'S, 162°05'E).

 Robert Forde is buried at the Clonmel Old Church Cemetery, Cobh in his native County Cork.
-In March 2009, on the 50th Anniversary of his death, a Memorial was unveiled to Forde by The Robert Forde Memorial Committee in The Promenade, Cobh.
-The rough hewn granite stone faces out to Cork Harbour and has a bronze plaque showing Forde with his sled.
-A Plaque was also unveiled at 52 Harbour Row, Cobh where he lived.
+In March 2009, on the 50th Anniversary of his death, a memorial was unveiled to Forde by the Robert Forde Memorial Committee in the Promenade, Cobh.
+The rough hewn granite stone faces out towards Cork Harbour and has a bronze plaque showing Forde with his sled.
+A plaque was also unveiled at 52 Harbour Row, Cobh where he lived.